Compassionate Love Blog: Displaying compassion for those who struggle with mental illness (c)2013 Nancy Virden, Always the Fight Ministry

-A simple email or text, “I’m praying for you” or “Thinking of you every day” or “Haven’t forgotten you – hang in there!” may be to a hurting heart like water is to parched fields.
+If your time is limited, send a short email or text.
+“I’m praying for you” or “Thinking of you every day” or “Haven’t forgotten you – hang in there!”
+This takes little time, yet might be like water to parched fields on the receiving end.

 - Make sure you are not alone in this.
-Have someone to talk with about your experience.
+Have someone to talk with about your experiences and feelings.

 - Speak up for yourself.

-- Ask questions of the one you care for- believe their answers and don’t take on the job of interpreting or judging.
+- Ask questions of the one you care for.
+Take his or her answers at face value.
+Avoid the stress of interpreting or judging.

-If you are struggling emotionally today or feeling suicidal, or concerned about someone who is, please call the National Suicide Prevention Lifeline 1-800-273-TALK (8255).
-Hope and help can be yours.
+If you are struggling emotionally today or feeling suicidal, or concerned about someone who is, in the U.S. call the National Suicide Prevention Lifeline 1-800-273-TALK (8255), or for a list of international suicide hotlines, go here.